 In 2014, the Company entered into a collaboration agreement with Adimab, LLC (Adimab) under which the Company is developing antibodies discovered by Adimab in its latozinemab and AL101 programs and is developing antibodies optimized by Adimab in its AL002 program (2014 Adimab Agreement).
 The 2014 Adimab Agreement also provided for the Company's development of antibodies optimized by Adimab in its AL003 program, which was terminated in June 2022.
 In August 2019, the Company signed a collaboration agreement with Adimab for research and development of additional antibodies, the term of which was extended effective August 2022 (2019 Adimab Agreement).
 In December 2021, the Company signed another collaboration agreement with Adimab for antibody engineering research programs (2021 Adimab Agreement).
 The 2021 Adimab Agreement expired and the Company did not exercise any option to carry forward any of the results.
 Tillman Gerngross, Ph.D, the Executive Chairman of the board of directors of Adimab is a co-founder and former director of Alector.
 Dr. Gerngross resigned as a member of the Company's board of directors, effective June 15, 2023.
-For the three and six months ended June 30, 2023, the Company did not incur any expenses.
-For the three and six months ended June 30, 2022, the Company incurred expenses of less than \$0.1 million and \$0.2 million, respectively.
-The Company had no accrued liabilities due to Adimab as of June 30, 2023 and December 31, 2022.
-Under the 2014 Adimab Agreement, the Company has made milestone payments and will owe low- to mid- single-digit royalty payments for commercial sales of the product candidate.
-Under the 2019 Adimab
+For the three and nine months ended September 30, 2023, the Company did not incur any expenses related to Adimab.
+For the three and nine months ended September 30, 2023, the Company did not incur any expenses related to Adimab.
+For the three and nine months ended September 30, 2023 and December 31, 2022.
+Under the 2014 Adimab Agreement, the Company has made milestone payments and will owe low- to mid- single-digit royalty payments for commercial sales of the product candidates.